oholiab/cljshell/README.md

 	$ c '(+ - 1)'
 	#<ClassCastException java.lang.ClassCastException: clojure.core$_ cannot be cast to java.lang.Number>

-Results can be piped around like any normal bash command
+Results can be piped around like any normal bash command.
+For a slightly more usefully formatted output, there's also `cl` which will parse a list (although sadly not a nested one yet) into a newline separated list, so you can do:

+	$ cl '(range 3)'
+	0
+	1
+	2

+And thus

+	$ for i in $(cl '(range 3)'); do echo $i stuff; done 0 stuff
+	1 stuff
+	2 stuff

+Which is obviously entirely useless compared to bash's inbuilts, but once you've added some functions to your server it might be useful.
+Might being the operative word.

 ## Options